 Granite Exporter Of Essentials + Exotics

-Pocono Green granite is a dark green charnockite.
+Pocono Green granite is a dark green charnockite of the Precambrian period sometimes with gold flecks.
 This stone internationally may be nominated as a granite but in the area of application of the European Standard this stone must be nominated as a charnockite.
 The veining and colour varies and a small sample of Pocono Green granite may not be representative of the whole slab therefore swatch samples must be approved for large projects to ensure that the blocks are all extracted from the same quarry face for matching purposes.
 During the polishing process a clear epoxy resin filler may be used to fill any micro fissures or tiny pitting however this does not affect the integrity of the stone, it merely provides an even smoother surface finish.
 Pocono Green Granite is suitable for both interior and exterior use futhermore is frost resistant and with a constant polish.

 Suitable for construction projects both commercial and domestic, prefabricated countertops/worktops, vanities, tiles, backsplashes, paving, fireplaces and memorials.

 Pocono Green Granite looks best with a gloss polished surface but is also available as honed, leather/satin, river-washed/antique, thermal/flamed, flamed & brushed, water-jet, bush-hammered, sandblast and sawn finish.

 Test with a small sample.
 It is possible that a sealant can be used on Pocono Green Granite however excessive attempts at sealing it could actually create a residue film build-up.

 Ceeweed Green, Seaweed Green, Sea Weed Green, Seawed Green, Seawwed Green, Sewed Green, Titanic Green

 Pocono Green granite is quarried near Titlagarh, Orissa, West and East Ghats, India.